-shown).
-The absolute values of the maximum DHR are higher compared to winter, whereby the changes in the upper percentiles are even more pronounced in the future climate (see Supplement Figure S4Fig.
-S5b).
+In summer, the position of the maximum in the DHR is located slightly higher than in winter, however a very similar upward and poleward shift in the maximum DHR is observed as in winter.
+The absolute values of the DHR are higher compared to winter, whereby the changes in the upper percentiles are even more pronounced in the future climate (see Supplement Figure S4).

-5.3 Geographical distribution of WCB-related precipitation
+15 5.3 Geographical distribution of WCB-related precipitation

-In Figure Fig. 8c, 9c, it has been shown that the WCB-related precipitation increases in a warmer elimate whereas RCP8.5 and the most pronounced change from HIST to RCP85 is seen in the upper percentiles.
-In Figure Fig. 13 we therefore discuss in more detail the geographical distribution of WCB-related precipitation and the changes in a future elimatetotal precipitation

-- 20 and its changes in the RCP85 simulation, as well as the WCB-related precipitation and its changes in RCP85.
-In Figure Fig. 13a, the 50-year climatology for of total precipitation is shown for DJF.
+In Figure 8c, it has been shown that the WCB-related precipitation increases in a warmer climate whereas the most pronounced change is seen in the upper percentiles.
+In Figure 13 we therefore discuss in more detail the geographical distribution of WCB-related precipitation and the changes in a future climate.
+In Figure 13a, the 50-year climatology for total precipitation is shown for DJF.
 Precipitation maxima occur over the inter-tropical convergence zone as well as in the main storm track regions and at high mountain ranges (e.g., Rocky Mountains, west coast of Norway).
-In the North Atlantic and North Pacific, precipitation is highest in the centre of the storm tracks, whereas in the southern hemispheric Southern Hemisphere storm tracks a poleward decrease in precipitation is observed occurs with - 25 exceptions for areas with high mountain ranges.
-In Figure 13b , shows the difference in total precipitation (RCP85 minus HIST) is shownRCP85-HIST).
+In the North Atlantic and Pacific, precipitation is highest in the centre of the storm tracks, whereas in the southern hemispheric storm tracks a poleward decrease in precipitation is observed with exceptions for areas with high mountain ranges.
+In Figure 13b, the difference in total precipitation (RCP85 minus HIST) is shown.
 In the North Pacific storm track, total precipitation increases in the northern part, whereas a decrease is discernible in the southern part.
 In the North Atlantic, precipitation increases in the southwestern and northeastern part of the storm track and decreases to the south and west of Iceland as well as over the eastern Mediterranean.
 In the Southern Hemisphere, precipitation increases over most parts of the storm tracks, with exceptions to the east of Madagascar and in the central South Pacific.
-The changes in total precipitation shown here for the RCP85 simulation are very similar to changes 5 observed found in other CESM1 simulations (e.g. Meehl et al., 2013) or in CMIP5 multi-model mean precipitation (e.g. Knutti - 5 observed found in other CESM1 simulations (e.g. Meehl et al., 2013) or in CMIP5 multi-model mean precipitation (e.g. Knutti and Sedlácek, 2012; Giorgi et al., 2019).
+The changes in total precipitation shown here for the RCP85 simulation are very similar to changes observed in other CESM1 simulations (e.g. Meehl et al., 2013) or in CMIP5 multi-model mean precipitation (e.g. Knutti and Sedlácek, 2012; Giorgi et al., 2019).